Shin-JaeHeon/react-study/README.md

-This branch is only for issue in mobx-react
-This branch exists to resolve mobx-react issues.
+# This branch exists to resolve mobx-react issues.